volfpeter/motorhead/docs/fastapi-example.md

     ...
 ```

+There are a couple of important things to notice in the code above:

+- Validator methods can get either a MongoDB query `dict` or a `Clause` (any object with a `to_mongo()` method), that can be passed in to service methods for consumption.
+- Instead of writing MongoDB query dicts, in delete rules we used the previously created `QTreeNode` queryable class to build queries in and ODM-like manner, e.g. `QTreeNode.id.In(ids) & (QTreeNode.parent == None)`.

 Finally, we will declare the indexes of the collection by setting `TreeNodeService.indexes`, which must be an index name - `IndexData` dictionary.
 A unique, ascending, case-insensitive index on the `name` attribute can be declared like this: